 Johns Hopkins University, Baltimore, USA

-Title: A real time in vivo assessment of human homeostasis?
+Title: Photonics: a real time in vivo assessment of human homeostasis?

 The concept that blood, urine, and other body fluids and tissues can be collected and analyzed to yield information to monitor human homeostasis is the foundation of modern medicine.
 However, the use of breath as a collectable sample has not received comparable clinical use.

 The ability to exchange oxygen for carbon dioxide is essential for many life forms.
 In animals, this gas exchange occurs at the alveolar-blood capillary membrane in the respiratory tract.
 Oxygen and carbon dioxide are passively transported from blood to breath or vice versa and the diffusion of these gases is governed by their concentration gradients across the alveolar-capillary junction.
 Any additional molecule present in the blood or in the inspiratory air will also pass into the breath or blood respectively.
 The only requirement for this transport is that molecules must exhibit significant vapor pressures.
 The molecular profile of breath will be the product of the composition of the inspiratory air and the volatile molecules that are present in the blood.
 The bulk matrix of breath is a mixture of nitrogen, oxygen, carbon dioxide, water vapor and the inert gases.
 The remainder of breath (<100ppm) is a mixture of as many as 500 different compounds.
 These molecules have both endogenous and exogenous origins.
 Normal and abnormal physiological processes are the source for endogenous molecules.
 The sources of exogenous molecules are inspiratory air, ingested foods and beverages, and any exogenous molecule that has entered the body by other routes (such as dermal absorption).